Service privacy policy

 Cookies

 We set one cookie: session.
 It is httpOnly, Secure, SameSite=Lax, and expires after 30 days.
 It contains a hashed session token.
 That is it.
-No analytics cookies, no tracking pixels, no third-party cookies.
+No analytics cookies, no tracking pixels, no third-party cookies - our website analytics is cookieless (see above).

 During Google OAuth sign-in, a temporary google_oauth_state cookie is set for CSRF protection.
 It expires after 10 minutes and is deleted after use.